linode/apl-docs/docs/ce-configure-teams.md

       password: somesecretvalue
 ```

-note: if you are using SOPS, then now run `otomi encrypt`

 Add the following 3 files to the `/env/teams` folder:

 1. `external-secrets.demo.yaml`
 2. `jobs.demo.yaml`
 3. `services.demo.yaml`

-Each file should contain:
+Each file should contain an empty object:

 ```yaml
 {}